Curl Care for (Dry) Grey Hair — Tips for Curly Grey Hair Over 50

 In super dry climates or seasons or after damage from swimming or heat styling, incorporate a deep conditioning mask into your weekly routine.
 Try our Crown Deep Conditioning Mask which will make your hair feel like butter!

-But, aren’t I too young for gray hair?
+But, aren’t I too young for grey hair?

-Similarly to wrinkles, gray hair is a normal process of aging.
-Just about everyone will start to notice their hair turning gray white at some point in their life.
-However, what if you aren’t ready to say hello to the gray?
+Similarly to wrinkles, grey hair is a normal process of aging.
+Just about everyone will start to notice their hair turning grey white at some point in their life.
+However, what if you aren’t ready to say hello to the grey?
 We understand the concerns those little white hairs may give us when they start to pop up on our heads, especially if we are young.
 You might feel unsure if the image you see in the mirror fits how you think of yourself.
 So, what can you do?
 How can we feel beautiful with this new look?

-Along with using the right products, there are several styles to wear that help protect your curly hair from breakage and unnecessary damage while showing off your beautiful gray or silver locks.
+Along with using the right products, there are several styles to wear that help protect your curly hair from breakage and unnecessary damage while showing off your beautiful grey or silver locks.

 2. A soft loose bun or chignon using a tool like snap or twister will protect your hair better than an elastic.

 3. Go free!
-A short cut like a pixie, bob, or are perfect for showing off loose gray and silver waves and curls.
+A short cut like a pixie, bob, or are perfect for showing off loose grey and silver waves and curls.

 Hair color ideas to blend or cover silver curls with less damage

-If you find gray/silver hair just isn’t for you and are considering dying your curls we offer these tips:
+If you find grey/silver hair just isn’t for you and are considering dying your curls we offer these tips:

 1. Extra moisture and protection is extremely important to any hair that is dyed, but especially for waves and curls.
 It is essential to ensure that the natural oils and bonds that help curls form are not stripped during a coloring process.
 Likewise, extra moisture is needed because dying hair can be drying and is more susceptible to breakage.
 Use our Curl Rescue Leave in Conditioner before and after a color treatment.

 3. Dark roots add a dramatic look.
-This isn’t the style most non silver and gray haired folks go for, so take advantage.
-Check out gray balayage or grey ombre for inspiration.
+This isn’t the style most non silver and grey haired folks go for, so take advantage.
+Check out grey balayage or grey ombre for inspiration.

 4. For a more creative look, consider adding a small amount of color throughout such as lilac, soft blue, or even pink.

 We want to hear from you!
-Share your tips with the Royal Locks community
+Share your tips for curly grey hair over 50 with the Royal Locks community

-Do you love your gray/silver locks?
-What are your tips for a curl care routine that nourishes grays and prevents breakage.
-Let us know in the comments below your tips for gray hair!
+Do you love your grey/silver locks?
+What are your tips for a curl care routine that nourishes greys and prevents breakage.
+Let us know in the comments below your tips for grey hair!
 Let's keep the conversation going on social: @royallockscurlcare (Instagram & Facebook)